 This module provides you with a framework for understanding important aspects of translation and translating, drawing on key concepts from text linguistics, semiotics and text processing, as well as terminology studies.

 This module focuses on the major approaches to translation studies.
 It offers you the opportunity to develop a framework for analysing and discussing translation activity.
-The issues that the module elaborates are organised chronologically, along the lines of important milestones, and then thematically, offering a problem-focused approach covering equivalence, register, humour, and so on.
+The issues that the module elaborates are organised chronologically, along the lines of important milestones, and then thematically, offering a problem-focused approach covering textual equivalence as well as wider issues of social/cultural mediation.

 In this module you will acquire the means to initiate and carry out your own research projects based on a sound understanding of how to link research questions with methods and data, and to present the outcomes of your research in academic contexts.
 Critical reading and evaluation skills form an integral part of the module.